-Mercer County's 12 municipalities are home to 387,340 (2020 decennial census, U.S. Census Bureau) people in 226 square miles, with 10% of the US population within a 75-mile radius.
-Land use ranges from highly urbanized in Trenton, small boroughs such as Pennington and Princeton, inner ring suburbs such as Ewing and Hamilton, suburbanized areas such as West Windsor and Robbinsville, to rural in Hopewell Township.
+Mercer County's 12 municipalities are home to 387,340 (2020 decennial census, U.S. Census Bureau) people in 226 square miles, with 10 percent of the US population within a 75-mile radius.
+Land use ranges from highly urbanized in Trenton, small boroughs such as Pennington and Princeton, inner ring suburbs such as Ewing and Hamilton, suburbanized areas such as

+West Windsor and Robbinsville, to rural in Hopewell Township.

-Based on the figures from the 2019 U.S. Census American Community Survey - 1 year estimates, 25% of the Mercer County population was under the age of 20 and 21.6% were 60 years or older.
+Based on the figures from the 2019 U.S. Census American Community Survey - 1 year estimates, 25 percent of the Mercer County population was under the age of 20 and 21.6 percent were 60 years or older.
 The median age is 38.8 years.
-The racial makeup of the county was 62.9% White, 20.7% Black or African American, 0.2% Native American, 11.1% Asian, 0.00% Pacific Islander, and 5.0% from other races or two or more races.
-Hispanic or Latino of any race was 17.5%.
+The racial makeup of the county was 62.9 percent White, 20.7 percent Black or African American, 0.2 percent Native American, 11.1 percent Asian, and 5.0 percent from other races or two or more races.
+Hispanic or Latino of any race was 17.5 percent.

 The median household income is \$81,057.
-The U.S. Census data indicates that 11.9% of Mercer County residents are living in poverty.
+The U.S. Census data indicates that 11.9 percent of Mercer County residents are living in poverty.